Kitware/SMTK/doc/release/smtk-3.3.md

 // Query a specific hidden option status.
 1 means isSet and 0 means notSet. int hideFromTessGenStatus = ent.hiddenOptionsStatus(HiddenOptions::HideTessellationGeneration);

+### Extensions to point Locator base class

+The point locator base class has been extended for implementations to provide routines for constructing uniform random point samples on a model surface.
+An implementation for this method currently exists for models with a mesh-based tessellation.

 ## Mesh Resource Changes

 ### Cell Selection